PT symmetry and the square well potential: Antilinear symmetry rather than Hermiticity in scattering processes: Overview and Objectives

 That the $E_-=E_0-i\Gamma$ and $E_+=E_0+i\Gamma$ modes do regulate each other so as to give probability conservation is actually a consequence of the $CPT$ theorem.
 Specifically, in \cite{Mannheim2018a} the $CPT$ theorem was derived under just two conditions: invariance under the complex Lorentz group and probability conservation.
 With $CPT$ being an antilinear operator, complex energy modes must exist in complex conjugate pairs, pairs that will necessarily regulate each other so as to give probability conservation.
 In regard to the $CPT$ theorem we note also that in the charge-conjugation-conserving, non-relativistic limit $CPT$ defaults to $PT$.
-Since in a non-relativistic experiment the observer is nonetheless free to move with a relativistic velocity, any charge-conjugation-conserving non-relativistic experiment that can be performed in a laboratory must still be compatible with relativity, and hence must be $PT$ symmetric.
+Since in a non-relativistic experiment the observer is nonetheless free to move with a relativistic velocity, any $C$-conserving non-relativistic experiment that can be performed in a laboratory must still be compatible with relativity, and hence must be $PT$ symmetric.
 Thus in the following we shall restrict to antilinear $PT$ symmetry.
+However, even with $PT$ symmetry one could have both $P$ and $T$ conserved, or both $P$ and $T$ not conserved.
+The square well of interest to us in the paper falls into the both $P$ and $T$ conserved category.